 Acute bronchitis may come after a common cold or other viral infections in the upper

 respiratory tract.
 It may also occur in people with chronic sinusitis, allergies,

 or those with enlarged tonsils and adenoids.
 It can be serious in people with lung

 or heart diseases.
 Pneumonia is a complication that can follow bronchitis.

 What are the symptoms acute bronchitis?

-The symptoms of acute bronchitis may resemble other conditions or medical problems.
-Consult your doctor for a diagnosis.
+The symptoms of acute bronchitis may look like other conditions or medical problems.

 How is acute bronchitis diagnosed?